Video: Billboards Urge National Debt Reduction in Florida

 Gretchen Hamel editorializes in Roll Call, “With the Democratic and Republican conventions around the corner, the political world is abuzz about who’s up in the polls, upcoming debates and attack ads on TV.
 But while all this politicking makes good fodder for the pundits, a more serious conversation needs to take place about the burgeoning debt that is threatening the nation.
 The best way to get that conversation going is for both parties to include a commitment to reduce the national debt in their respective platforms. … We at Public Notice recently wrote to both the Democratic and Republican conventions asking them to include the necessary policies to reduce America’s debt in their national platforms.

-We addressed both parties because this is not a matter of partisan politics.”
+We addressed both parties because this is not a

 “Survey: Economy, Fiscal Policy Trouble Small Businesses”